 Japanese Cars: $500-$850

 If you are a DIYer you can replace the power steering rack yourself.
 Typical cost to replace the steering rack yourself is around $250-$400 for parts which you can buy online at a fraction of dealer prices.

 Check Prices: Steering Rack and Pinion

-If you suspect that the steering rack is going bad first check the steering and suspension components that we mention in this article.
+If you suspect that the steering rack is going bad, check the steering and suspension components that we mention in this article.
 You want to rule out the less expensive parts first such as tie rods before you replace the steering rack.
-It is possible that these symptoms are also caused by a failed power steering pump or low power steering fluid.

-Don't ignore steering problems but have a mechanic diagnose and repair the problem as soon as possible.
 Steering rack failure can cause catastrophic accidents.
 Your auto insurance company may or may not cover your car if you get in an accident because you neglected a problem.
-Seriously get your car checked out.
-You don't want to know what happens if the rack and pinion go out while driving.

 It is important to get a second opinion from a certified auto mechanic before you start throwing new parts at the car.
 Even if you plan on fixing your car yourself, always get a second opinion.
 Stop at your local garage and have the mechanic take your car for a quick drive.
 A good mechanic should be able to tell you right away what is wrong with your car.